 But there is another way to find him.
 In recent decades humanity has gained a new awareness of the great challenge of ecological problems.
-Young people in particular are driving forward the recognition of a need for change: they propose a more sober lifestyle, new development goals and the search for alternative sources of energy.
+Young people in particular are driving forward the recognition of a need for change: they propose a simpler lifestyle with a rethinking of development models and the search for alternative sources of energy.
 They also show commitment to the right of all inhabitants of the planet to have clean water, food and air.
 In this way human beings can not only rediscover their relationship with nature but also praise God as, filled with amazement, they discover his tenderness toward all creation.

-This is the experience of Venant M. who, as a child in his native Burundi, used to wake up at dawn to the sound of birdsong and then travel dozens of kilometers in the forest to go to school.
+This is the experience of Venant M. who, as a child in his native Burundi, used to wake up at dawn to the sound of birdsong and then travel dozens of kilometres in the forest to go to school.
 He felt fully in tune with the trees, animals, streams, hills and with his companions.
 He had a sense of being close to nature and felt he was a living part of an ecosystem in which creatures and Creator were in total harmony.
 This awareness became praise, not just in that moment but throughout the whole day.

-Some people may ask about those of us who live in cities.
-'Safeguarding nature is a rare occurence in our concrete metropolises built by human hand amid the din of the world.
-Yet, if we wish, the sight of blue sky glimpsed between the tops of skyscrapers is enough to remind us of God; a ray of sunshine that succeeds in penetrating between the bars of a prison, is enough; a flower, a meadow, a child's face... ' iii ii M. Vandeleene 'Io, il Fratello & Dio' in the writings of C. Lubich iii C. Lubich Link Up telephone call, edited by M Vandeleene, Rome 2019
+Some might ask: what about those of us who live in cities?
+'Safeguarding nature is a rare occurrence in our concrete metropolises built by human hand amid the din of the world,' said Chiara Lubich.
+'Yet, if we wish, the sight of blue sky glimpsed between the tops of skyscrapers is enough to remind us of God; a ray of sunshine that succeeds in penetrating between the bars of a prison, is enough; a flower, a meadow, a child's face... '